pluskid/Mocha.jl/docs/user-guide/layers/computation-layer.rst

    Convolution in the spatial dimensions. **For now** convolution layer requires the input blobs to be 4D tensors.

+   .. attribute:: param_key

+      Default ``""``.
+The unique identifier for layers with shared parameters.
+When empty, the layer ``name`` is used as identifier instead.

    .. attribute:: kernel

       Default (1,1), a 2-tuple specifying the width and height of the